Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Reissner--Nordstrøm-Like Black Hole

-It is easy to see that considering the limit $\tilde{Q}\rightarrow0$, the Ricci scalar $R$ converges to Schwarzschild-like solution (\ref{Ricci-sol-CASE1}).
-In Figure \ref{CASE-RN-Ricci}, it is represented the global behavior of the scalar curvature as function of the distance, considering a specific case, where the point at which the external event horizon occurs is represented.
+It is easy to see that when considering the limit $\tilde{Q}\rightarrow0$, the~Ricci scalar $R$ converges to a Schwarzschild-like solution (\ref{Ricci-sol-CASE1}).
+In~Figure~\ref{CASE-RN-Ricci}, we represent the global behavior of the scalar curvature as a function of the distance, considering a specific case, where the point at which the external event horizon occurs is~represented.